CHIRAGWADKAR/STM32_Dev_Board/README.md

 # STM32 PCB Project

-# STM32F103C8T6 Dev Board (Custom PCB)
+## STM32F103C8T6 Dev Board (Custom PCB)

 This repository contains the complete KiCad project files for a custom development board based on the **STM32F103C8T6** microcontroller, commonly used in embedded systems and ARM Cortex-M3 learning platforms.

-Designed by: **Chirag**
+Designed by: **Chirag Wadkar**
 Toolchain: **KiCad 5.1.15**

 ---